kernelmustard/lolc2-detections/README.md

 # TODO
 - review all suricata rule severity and confidence levels
 - review all LOLC2 projects more thoroughly for network indicators
+- setting alert limits on the noisier rules might make them more useful